davidlacayo12/davidlacayo12/README.md

   - EMPTY FOR NOW (but add my work on pupil website and pupil app)
 - MYSQL Files will have all of my projects dedicated to building backend through MYSQL and other backend languages and interfaces like MongoDB:
   - EMPTY FOR NOW
+- Greed Algorithms will have a bunch of example problems that are similar to coding interview questions that I have done
+  - Main language will be python for some, but C/C++ will also be another language I use, since it is crucial to have a core language.
+However, I will be doing python as well to get comfortable with arguably the most popular/user friendly/ versatile language out there